 We had a lot of fun with this snow globe craft for kids.
 Every night as I tuck in the boys I ask them what their favorite part of the day was.
 The older kiddo said making these DIY snow globe jars was his favorite moment, which made this mama smile.

-Meet Kate Schmitt from The House + Hive.
+Meet Kate Schmitt.
 Kate is a working mom and wife who loves to write about good food, great conversation, crazy chickens, and honey bees.
 Find The House + Hive online here →

 You Might Also Like

 Here at Let’s Lasso the Moon we believe that time with your family is truly a GIFT — Giving them your full presence is an act of love.